DendraScience/dendra-noaa-ndfd-api/README.md

-# Dendra NOAA NDFD API.
+# Dendra NOAA NDFD API

-TODO: Briefly describe this repo and Project Dendro
+Provides a Feathers service (REST API) wrapper around the NOAA NDFD REST web service.
+Used internally to obtain National Weather Service forecast data from the National Digital Forecast Database.

 ## Instructions

-1. Be sure you have Node version 6.5.x.
-If you’re using nvm, you may need to `nvm use 6.5.0`.
+1. Be sure you have Node version 6.11.x.
+If you’re using nvm, you may need to `nvm use 6.11`.

 2. Clone this repo.

-3. Make this project directory the current directory, i.e. `cd dendro-noaa-api`.
+3. Make this project directory the current directory, i.e. `cd dendra-noaa-ndfd-api`.

 4. Install modules via `npm install`.